eHealth (EHTH)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-While eHealth posted positive free cash flow this quarter, the broader story hasn’t been so clean. eHealth’s demanding reinvestments have consumed many resources over the last two years, contributing to an average free cash flow margin of negative 3.3%.
-This means it lit $3.28 of cash on fire for every $100 in revenue.
+eHealth’s demanding reinvestments have consumed many resources over the last two years, contributing to an average free cash flow margin of negative 6.8%.
+This means it lit $6.84 of cash on fire for every $100 in revenue.
 This is a stark contrast from its EBITDA margin, and its investments (i.e., stocking inventory, building new facilities) are the primary culprit.

-Taking a step back, an encouraging sign is that eHealth’s margin expanded by 30.3 percentage points over the last few years.
-Despite its improvement and recent free cash flow generation, we’d like to see more quarters of positive cash flow before recommending the stock.
+Taking a step back, an encouraging sign is that eHealth’s margin expanded by 22.2 percentage points over the last few years.
+We have no doubt shareholders would like to continue seeing its cash conversion rise.

 eHealth Trailing 12-Month Free Cash Flow Margin